shadowed1/sudoCrosh/README.md

 <br>

-Each time ChromeOS is updated these changes are reverted.
-To re-enable, log in as root in VT-2 and run: <br>
+*Each time ChromeOS is updated these changes are reverted*.
+To re-enable:
+1) log in as root in VT-2 and run: <br>
 `bash /usr/local/sudocrosh` <br>
-Run step 1, reboot and re-run above command.
-Run step 2 and reboot and sudo will be re-enabled after an update. <br>
+2) Run step 1, reboot and re-run above command.
+3) Run step 2 and reboot. sudo will be re-enabled. <br>

 __Credits:__